kahkengwong/CEP-IP_Framework/README.md

 ---

 ## Contact
-All analyses, modeling, and interpretations were conducted by Kah Keng Wong.
+All analyses, modeling, and interpretations were conducted by KK Wong.
 For further information or questions, please email [kahkeng@usm.my](mailto:kahkeng@usm.my) or [kahkeng3@gmail.com](mailto:kahkeng3@gmail.com)

 ---